circonus-labs/libmtev/docs-md/development/hooks.md

 ### Hook Declaration

-Declaring hooks is done by calling the `NOIT_HOOK_PROTO` macro with the name of the hook (a term that composes a valid C function name), the arguments it expects, the type of closure (usually a void *), and some variations on those themes that provide CPP enough info
+Declaring hooks is done by calling the `MTEV_HOOK_PROTO` macro with the name of the hook (a term that composes a valid C function name), the arguments it expects, the type of closure (usually a void *), and some variations on those themes that provide CPP enough info